• Skip to primary navigation

 6. Listen and answer, not listen and repeat

 If you want to enhance your English, don’t employ the “repeat after the speaker” technique that English textbooks recommend.
 Instead of mechanically repeating the speaker’s words or phrases, you should respond to inquiries.
-If you’re listening to a podcast or watching a video, for example, pause it every 20 to 30 seconds and write down a quick summary of what’s been stated.
+If you’re listening to a podcast or watching a video, pause it every 20 to 30 seconds and write down a quick summary of what’s been stated.

 7. Take an online lesson